 When Sully meets Hunter, a girl with a natural talent for finding spheres, the two start searching together.
 One day they find a Gold—a color no one has ever seen.
 And when Alex Holliday learns what they have, he will go to any lengths, will use all of his wealth and power, to take it from them.

 There’s no question the Gold is worth millions, but what does it actually do?
 None of them is aware of it yet, but the fate of the world rests on this little golden orb.
 Because all the world fights over the spheres, but no one knows where they come from, what their powers are, or why they’re here.

-The second I started this book, I knew that it was going to be different.
+The second I started Burning Midnight, I knew that it was going to be different.
 I’ve always been a fan of science fiction worlds, but this one was so different than the ones that I’d read about in the past!